First: Updates About Disney World Annual Passes

 Determining if it’s worth it to upgrade to an Annual Pass – Value for the money – US Dollars

 Calculating whether an annual pass is value for money will depend on that ever so tricky thing – “Disney Math”.
 This can be quite a complex calculation.
 There are so many different factors to consider when trying to calculate the true value, and therefore any cost savings.
 There are lots of changeable factors to take into account as well.
 It comes down to which Annual Pass benefits you plan to use, and how many days you plan to be in the parks.
+So, the reasoning below is a guide giving simple examples without the use of the annual pass benefits such as room discounts.

-For more details on how to determine if it’s worth it for you, check out the article called Why an Annual Pass Can Save You Money (Even On One Trip!)
+(For more details on how to determine if it’s worth it for you, check out the article called Why an Annual Pass Can Save You Money (Even On One Trip!))

 Value for money – for UK residents

-For UK guests the old Platinum Plus pass offered all the features of the UK “Ultimate tickets” (which also no longer exists).
-UK tickets have always been an extremely good value, compared to the US tickets.
-A 7- day Ultimate ticket has cost around the same as a 2 day hopper with memory maker and water sports (all of which are included in the UK 7-day ticket for “free”).
+For UK guests the old Platinum Plus pass offered all the features of the UK “Ultimate tickets” (which also no longer exist).
+UK tickets have always been extremely good value, compared to the US tickets – with a 7 day Ultimate ticket costing around the same as a 2 day hopper with memory maker and water sports (all of which are included in the UK 7 day ticket for “free”).
+The new annual pass options, plus the new UK options makes this a very complicated calculation.

 Below we outline the breakdown of how/why we have come to the answer we have.
-But if you find this a little confusing or simply aren’t interested in the workings here’s our conclusion:
+But if you find this a little confusing or simply aren’t interested in the workings, our conclusion is that the new annual pass is not better value than the new UK tickets.

 Now the next part gets a little tricky, because the UK tickets now have 3 tiers of pricing.
-We will base our calculations on the highest rate (£549 for 14 days).
+We will base our calculations on the highest rate (£609 for 14 days).
 If this was the only factor, you would need to visit Walt Disney World 3 times (or 31 days) in 12 months to get the benefit of the pass, based on ticket price only.
 If you are going at a mid or low season (which is most of the year except Christmas and Thanksgiving) you would need to stay even longer to see a saving.

 Lastly, if you stay off site, you may be interested in the free parking you gain with an annual pass.
 To break even on parking, you would need to stay for more than 27 days to pay less for your annual pass than a UK ticket with Parking.
-It’s a little trickier to do this calculation with Genie+, because with the annual pass you pay per day, not a fixed amount.
-If you take the $25 saving for free parking, but add the $15.90 for Genie+, you would need to stay off site for more than 64 days in the life of the pass to make a saving based off the parking alone.

-Ultimately, what this all means is that unless you are likely to make more than 3 trips, or a total of 34 days plus in a 12-month period, it is unlikely that an annual pass will save you money.
-This may be sad news for those who like the perk of not having to factor in parking money into spending money, the dedicated entrance line or the free gifts.
-But you would need to do a lot of shopping to break even (bearing in mind the customs limits on returning to the UK!)
+Ultimately, what this all means is that unless you are likely to make more than 3 trips, or a total of 34 days plus, in a 12 month period, it is unlikely that an annual pass will save you money.
+This may be sad news for those who like the perk of not having to factor in parking money into spending money, the dedicated entrance line or the free gifts, but you would need to do a lot of shopping to break even (bearing in mind the customs limits on returning to the UK!)

-If we have learnt anything over the past 2 years it is that things can change very quickly, and Disney is no exception to this.
+If we have learned anything over the past 2 years it is that things can change very quickly, and Disney is no exception to this.
 Things may change in the future, but for now a UK ticket seems to be the best option for the majority of UK guests.

-Join our facebook group!!!!
+Join our Facebook group!!!!

 Ask any questions, share your knowledge and just enjoy getting to know other Disney fanatics in our facebook group called Walt Disney World Made Easy for Everyone.

-Also: Like our facebook page here.
+Also: Like our Facebook page here.

 And join me on Pinterest here.